MoisesST/Introduction-to-Vue-3/README.md

 <br>

-when opening it paste the following command at the end of the file
+when opening it paste the following command at the end of the file.

 ```sh
 export PATH=$PATH:/Users/<user>/.npm-global/bin